create3000/x_ite/docs/_posts/tutorials/controlling-shading-on-coordinate-based-geometry.md

 ## Controlling normal binding for elevation grids

-The *normalPerVertex* field controls how normal indexes are used (similar to face sets):
+The *normalPerVertex* field controls how normal indices are used (similar to face sets):

 - **FALSE:** one normal to each grid square
 - **TRUE:** one normal to each height for each grid square